JohnAnthony/TROG/README.md

 Your Terminal And You
 ---------------------

-TROG assumes you have at least a 16-colour terminal.
-You may find it to your liking to tweak colours to match how you like to play.
-If you are on an 8-colour terminal you can pass TROG the flag -8 to make it play nice.
+Most terminals have colour 8 set as a plain black.
+If your terminal is set up with colour 8 as a shade of grey and you would like your floor tiles to be a different colour to the walls you can enable this by passing TROG the -8 flag.
+TROG will default to only using the basic 8 colours, however.

 The game also expects at least an 80x25 terminal and can't operate on sizes smaller than that.
 The program will gracefully quit in such a situation.

 Resizing can cause graphical anomalies.
 If you really have to resize your terminal while you're playing you can force a hard redraw by pressing F4 at any